Sum of Measures 1—5 (Total Package)

 |01C - Forex operations info_outline||MXN219,690,000,000||USD10,000,000,000||

 (i) The exchange rate has been allowed to adjust flexibly, while supporting USD liquidity.
-A new tool was added this week permitting the central bank to intervene in offshore non-deliverable forwards markets; (ii) Activated the swap line with the Fed, auctioned already USD5 billion to commercial banks and announced a second auction (USD5 billion).
+A new tool was added this week permitting the central bank to intervene in offshore non-deliverable forwards markets; (ii) Activated the swap line with the Fed, auctioned already USD5 billion to commercial banks with an 84-day maturity and announced a second auction (USD5 billion).

 |02 - Credit creation info_outline||MXN350,000,000,000||USD15,931,539,897|